Double Poisson extensions: Introduction

-We also analyze the Poisson bracket of $A_1$ and give a definition of double Poisson extension.
-It is observed that the double Poisson extension may be considered as a Poisson analogue of double Ore extension and as a generalization of the Poisson polynomial extension in \cite{Oh8}.
+We also analyze the Poisson bracket of $A_1$ and give a definition of Poisson double extension.
+It is observed that the Poisson double extension may be considered as an analogue of double Ore extension and as a generalization of the Poisson polynomial extension in \cite{Oh8}.
 (See Theorem~\ref{LOW1}.)
-The section 3 devotes to find a relationship between double Poisson extensions and iterated Poisson polynomial extensions as Cavalho, Lopes and Matczuk studied a relationship between double extensions and iterated skew polynomial extensions in \cite{CaLoMa}.
-(See Proposition~\ref{IteratedORE} and Proposition~\ref{itdoPe}.)
-In the section 4, we give examples of double Poisson extensions.
-We find an example of a double Poisson extension that is not an iterated Poisson polynomial extension.
-(See Example~\ref{NONIT}.)
-In particular, we construct double Poisson extensions such that the double Ore extensions in \cite{ZhZh}, which are Artin-Schelter regular algebras, are their deformations.
+In section 3, we show that Poisson double extensions preserve the smoothness of Poisson algebras, and give an explicit formula of modular derivations for Poisson double extensions over affine smooth Poisson algebras with trivial canonical bundles.
+Section 4 is devoted to find a relationship between Poisson double extensions and iterated Poisson polynomial extensions as Cavalho, Lopes and Matczuk studied a relationship between double extensions and iterated Ore extensions in \cite{CaLoMa}.
+In section 5, we give examples of Poisson double extensions.
+We find an example of a Poisson double extension that is not an iterated Poisson polynomial extension.
+In particular, we construct Poisson double extensions such that the double Ore extensions in \cite{ZhZh}, which are Artin-Schelter regular algebras, are their deformation quantizations.